kord/scrabble-lookup/README.md

 - Mode toggle between Affix and Anagram views (implemented in the main `WordAnalyzer` component).
 - Toggle between dictionaries (for now, SOWPODS, TWL '06 and Collins '22)
 - Clear/reset controls, helpful empty states, and a small stats bar with counts and dictionary status.
+- Hovering on a word in one of the results pane will attempt to lookup a definition of the word.

 ## Project structure (key files)
 - `src/components/WordAnalyzer.tsx` — main UI and controls.